-If you do leave your pension pot invested, you will have more time to add further contributions.
+If you do leave your pension pot invested, you'll have more time to add further contributions.
 And the level of income you can hope to secure is likely to be greater.
 However, you have to offset this with the income you would have received over the time you have deferred, so it's not always a straightforward calculation.
 If you have pension savings, it might therefore be worth spending some time with a financial adviser to help you work out the numbers.
-If you don't have one, just go to thepfs.org or unbiased.co.uk.
+If you don't have one, you could go to thepfs.org or unbiased.co.uk.

 How do I know if this is the right thing to do?